Pacifism: Judaism

 Although Judaism is not a pacifist religion, it does believe that peace is highly desirable.
 Most Jews will hope to limit or minimise conflict and violence but they accept that, given human nature and the situations which arise from time to time in the world, there will be occasions when violence and war may be justified.
 The Jewish Peace Fellowship is a New-York based nonprofit, nondenominational organization set up to provide a Jewish voice in the peace movement.
 The organization was founded in 1941 in order to support Jewish conscientious objectors who sought exemption from combatant military service.
 It is affiliated to the International Fellowship of Reconciliation.
-The fringe Neturei Karta group of anti-Zionist, ultra-orthodox Jews, supposedly take a pacifist line, saying that "Jews are not allowed to dominate, kill, harm or demean another people and are not allowed to have anything to do with the Zionist enterprise, their political meddling and their wars."
+Neturei Karta, an anti-Zionist ultra-Orthodox Jewish group, state that "Jews are not allowed to dominate, kill, harm or demean another people and are not allowed to have anything to do with the Zionist enterprise, their political meddling and their wars."
 The Hebrew Bible has many examples of Jews being told to go and war against enemy lands or within the Israelite community as well as instances where God, as destroyer and protector, goes to war for non-participant Jews.